-Copies of the Annual Fire Safety Report and the Annual Security Report may be printed in PDF format from the MSU website at https://www.msstate.edu/annual-security-fire-report/.
+Copies of the Annual Fire Safety Report and the Annual Security Report may be printed in PDF format from the MSU Required Publications and Student Policies web page at msstate.edu/web/security.
 Printed copies are available in the Dean of Students' Office upon request.

+Dean of Students' Office

-DEAN OF STUDENTS' OFFICE P.O.
-Box DS, First Floor - YMCA Building Mississippi State, MS 39762 662-325-3611 thomasb@saffairs.msstate.edu students.msstate.edu
+P.O.
+Box DS, First Floor - YMCA Building

+Mississippi State, MS 39762

+662-325-3611

+thomasb@saffairs.msstate.edu

+students.msstate.edu